 However, it’s not enough.
 Ending hunger requires more than just giving people a meal today; we must also address the root causes of hunger, alleviating poverty and creating opportunity.

 We have the momentum.
-In the last few decades, the world has seen steady but slow progress against hunger.
-According to the U.N.
-Food and Agriculture Organization, the percentage of the world’s population that is undernourished has decreased from 23.4 percent in 1990-92 to 13.5 percent in 2012-14.
-Last month world leaders affirmed their commitment to ending extreme poverty globally by 2030, and to end malnutrition and food insecurity once and for all.
+Until very recently, the world has seen steady but slow progress against hunger.
+World leaders have affirmed their commitment to ending extreme poverty globally by 2030, and to end malnutrition and food insecurity once and for all.

 Ending hunger is not a partisan issue and is something we can all support.